sportmanpap/Crypto-Fear-Greed-Index-Trader/README.md

 - Real Japanese candlesticks (lightweight-charts or Binance websocket)
 - Colored Fear/Greed zones directly on the chart
-- Notifications via Telegram / Windows Toast
+- Notifications via Windows Toast
 - Support for ETH, SOL, BNB and other pairs
 - Customizable thresholds (not just 30/70)
 - Simple backtesting of the strategy
-- Cross-platform support (macOS / Linux)

 ## Installation from source (for developers)